nsidc/smap_python_notebooks/README.md

 Note that the `docker-compose.yml` file pulls the `latest` built `nsidc/smap_python_notebook` image from Dockerhub.
-If you need to adjust the runtime environment, you may want to build your own version of the image with the included `docker-compose-dev.yml`:
+If you need to adjust the runtime environment (e.g., add new python dependencies), you may want to build your own version of the image with the included `docker-compose-dev.yml` instead.
+This is usually an option only for advanced users:

 ```
 $ docker-compose -f docker-compose-dev.yml build